-Beginning freshmen must take the ASSET/COMPASS placement test to insure that they possess the basic skills required for success in college courses.
-Transfer students must take the ASSET/COMPASS placement test prior to registering for English Composition or mathematics courses or have credit in math or English on their transcript.
-The ASSET/COMPASS tests is valid for two years.
+Beginning freshmen must take the COMPASS placement test to insure that they possess the basic skills required for success in college courses.
+Transfer students must take the COMPASS placement test prior to registering for English Composition or mathematics courses or have credit in math or English on their transcript.
+The COMPASS test is valid for two years.